Step-by-step setup guide

 The size and layout of the slideshow within the page will be directly based on your design.

 A design in PhotoDeck is only concerned with the overall layout and the style of your website.
 Designs are like "skins", the same features are always available regardless of your design.
+Your website has 2 designs, one for desktop computers, laptops and tablets, and the other, optimized for mobiles.

 Within any design, it is also possible to greatly customize the way the images and galleries are displayed (via the Gallery Styles), what is shown on the front page when a visitor comes to your site, etc...